-Code Louisville celebrated helping over 250 of its graduates start new careers in tech since the program began in 2014.
-Code Louisville also partnered with JCTC to provide credit hours for its participants.
+Code Louisville has helped over 300 of its graduates start new careers in tech since the program began in 2014.
+Code Louisville has also partnered with JCTC to provide credit hours for its participants.

 Developed and hosted, in partnership with 55,000 Degrees and GLI, the Tomorrow's Talent summit, a day-long conference on December 8, 2017 where national and local experts and policymakers focused on youth in the workforce, college affordability, equity and other issues involving our future talent.
 The 4th annual summit is December 14, 2018.

 Continued to grow employer engagement in key industry sectors by leading the formation of the Louisville Tech Alliance, the Construction Careers Advisors group, and the Hospitality Leadership group